Nynergy/Nynergy.github.io/_posts/prose/2020-07-23-Hymn-for-Black-Towers.md

 against the searching breeze, they head north.

 The pillars of the House stretch up into the dull sky.
 Smooth, nearly featureless totems.
-Gazing down at the solitary figure making a way aross the field.
+Gazing down at the solitary figure making a way across the field.
 Clover felt them watching, even at such a distance.

 Cold wind running through their silvery hair, disturbing the faint green